Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 By asking the question in this way, you provide a helpful frame of reference to contrast or compare the roles and scope as well as learn more about the process for approving budgets at the company.

-## What would you say is the most fun or creative part of the job?
+## What Would You Say is the Most Fun or Creative part of the Job?

 ### Who to Ask:
 Manager